Pavol Hrušovský

-Pavol Hrušovský (born 9 June 1952) was the Speaker of the National Council of the Slovak Republic (the Slovak parliament) from 15 October 2002 to 7 February 2006 and party leader of the Christian Democratic Movement (2000–2009).
+Pavol Hrušovský (born 9 June 1952) is a former Slovak politician, who served as the speaker of the National Council of the Slovak Republic (the Slovak parliament) from 15 October 2002 to 7 February 2006 and party leader of the Christian Democratic Movement (2000–2009).

 Professional career

 In 1978 he earned his degree at the Law Faculty of Comenius University in Bratislava, Slovakia.

 After the conclusion of his study he worked in various economic organizations as a lawyer.
 In 1989 he became the head of the Legal Department of the "Jednota SD" cooperative in Nitra.
 In 1992 he became the head of the District Council in Nitra.

 In 1989 he was co-opted for a deputy of the Federal Assembly (federal parliament) of Czechoslovakia.
 In the 1990 election, he was elected as a deputy of the Assembly, in which he worked in the Constitutional, Foreign Relations and Mandate and Immunity Committees.

 Since the election in 1992 he has been a Member of the Slovak parliament.
 During the first election term of the National Council of the Slovak Republic (Slovak parliament) he was a member of the Constitutional and Mandate and Immunity Committees.

 In the second term he was a Deputy Speaker of the National Council.

 At the constituent session of the third election term he has been elected Speaker of the National Council.